dustinpfister/blog_posts/_posts/js-whats-wrong-with-modulo.md

 ## 4 - Conclusion

 So often I use the custom modulo in situations in which module is called for.
 Often I might be using modulo in expressions with values that might go into the negative number range, and thus using a custom modulo method to get the results that I want is often called for.

+The angles.js library that contained the mathematical modulo method that prompted me to write this post appears to no longer be maintained.
+That is not always such a bad thing assuming that the methods still work okay, and I would say that is more or less the case.
+Still I have taken the time to make my own angles.js module that I might come back to now and then when it comes to working out all kinds of things that have to do with angles.
+As such the mathematical modulo method should be a part of that kind of module, so the post that I wrote on it might be worth checking out when it comes to applications of the mathematical modulo method.